diggahdee/diggahdee.github.io/_drafts/_to-dos.md

 - DONE - turn the following disclaimer code into a reusable component, and replace in code
 - A part of the confusion is the ambiguity of the words and there meaning.
 Create a section for terms.
 Can I link to strongs?

+**FUTURE TOPICS**
+- We all believe in love - Love is central to the world.
+Both a worldly love and a biblical love.
+The key difference is who gets to define love and is the object of love.
+Is the definer and focus me.
+Or the definer God and focus others?
+- Orderly Love - Love of God the creator (for creation...
+Life), love of others, then love of self.
+There is danger in changing that order.
+Their is balance found in that order.
+There is life.
+In that order.